 Since you made the jump from your retail car dealership job to a dealer vendor, I’d love to hear your opinion.
 Is the grass greener on the other side?
 Should I go for it?

-Big differences between a vendor job and a dealership job
+Big differences between an automotive job and a dealership job

 First off, congratulations on your continued success.
 You certainly are doing something right if automotive vendors are knocking at your door.
 I figure they would be.
 On the other side of the coin, “don’t you put this on me, Ricky Bobby.”
 This is too big of a decision for me to help decide.
 All I can do is tell you what I’ve seen over the years as I watch other people make the jump from dealership to vendor.
 I’ll do my best to share my knowledge on the differences between vendors and dealers.